spencertiberi/manual50/notes/diversityrecruiting.md

 - Over 40 students came to the event.
 - The focus of the hackathon was teen health.
   - Gave the students time to brainstorm and form ideas.
-- Obtained sponsorships from SnapChat and other organizations.
+- Obtained sponsorships from Snapchat and other organizations.
 - Swag and prizes were given out.
   - Prizes were given out to students based on 3 areas.
-    - technical proficiency
+    - Technical proficiency
-    - marketability
+    - Marketability
-    - ambition
+    - Ambition
 - For more information about this hackathon, check [xrds.org/hackathon](xrds.org/hackathon).
-- If your in the LA area, you are welcome to come next year.
+- If your in the LA area, you're welcome to come next year.

 #### Successes
-- projects that are low-floor, high ceiling
+- Projects that are low-floor, high ceiling
   - Important to make projects accessible but profound.
-- introduce CS in middle school
+- Introduce CS in middle school
   - Obtain student interest before they choose another track.
-- trick teachers into integrating CS into other courses
+- Trick teachers into integrating CS into other courses
   - A lot of teachers were interested in what was being taught through CS at Archer.
   - Archer gave teachers in-house professional development on CS.
   - Erin created a website where teachers could share what they are teaching.
-- science APs are not offered
+- Science APs are not offered
   - This was a success from a teacher’s perspective.

 #### Challenges
-- science APs are not offered
+- Science APs are not offered
   - Students wanted to take AP tests and couldn't.
-- competing with arts electives
+- Competing with arts electives
   - It's hard to compete for time with all of students' interests.
   - Integration into other subjects is one solution to this.
-- scaffolding appropriately
+- Scaffolding appropriately
   - Don’t get too zealous!
     - Students may not be as excited about topics your interested in.
-- beyond high school
+- Beyond high school
   - Important to discuss impact of women in CS.

 ### Strategies for Inclusion in CS